Content

 Process() end

-model that is popular in asynchronous programming.
-The basic foundation behind this
+programming model that is popular in asynchronous programming.
+The basic foundation

-programming model is the idea of "publisher and subscribers."
-In this model, you have
+behind this programming model is the idea of "publisher and subscribers."
+In this model,

-publishers who will do some logic and publish an "event."
-Publishers
+you have publishers who will do some logic and publish an "event."

-will then send out their event only to subscribers who have subscribed
+Publishers will then send out their event only to subscribers who have

-other applications can subscribe.
-When the publishing class raises an event,
+to which other applications can subscribe.
+When the publishing class raises an

 mechanism.